• About

 If I play with the recipe, the “stickage” is an indication that we probably could create a nice crust on this rice imitating a tahdig (traditional Persian crusty rice).
 But that, too, is a topic for another post!

-What to Serve with Instant Pot Barberry Rice
+What to serve with Instant Pot barberry rice

 Traditionally, zereshk polo is served with chicken.
 Any of these chicken dishes would pair nicely with this rice or try the Persian kabob or Persian stew recipe: